rdwin/rdwin.github.io/_posts/2019-10-22-why-did-i-create-this-platform.md

 As for the articles, well… Every article is solely based on my opinion and perspective on seeing things.
 So, it is ***very personal***.
 You might or might not be offended by my point of view. _Please forgive me for my ignorance and just ignore it_.
 After all, my purpose of writing the articles was just to sort out my thoughts and relieve my stress, it’s natural if my perspectives are wrong.

 I believe that:\
 As time goes on, I'll gain new experiences, knowledge and new perspectives.
-When that time comes, I'll be embarrassed to write all of these.
+When that time comes, I'll be embarrassed to read all of this shit.
 {: .prompt-warning}

 That's what I called __personal development__ and I am eager to wait for those opportunities to come to me.